SiddhantJaiswal-0125/SiddhantJaiswal-0125/README.md

 I am Siddhant Jaiswal.
 I am from Ranchi, Jharkhand and Graduated from Siksha O Anusandhan  University, Bhubaneswar 🏫 with a Major on CSE - Btech.
 -  I am currently working as a **Product Specialist Trainee at Informatica**.
-- Previously worked as   **as SDE Intern at Samsung Research Institute Bangalore as R&D Intern** and
+- Previously worked  **as SDE Intern at Samsung Research Institute Bangalore as R&D Intern** and

 I love to explore and learn about new things.